Compare credit card introductory offers

 How can credit card introductory offers benefit me?

-If your current credit card already has a large balance owing, as well as a high interest rate that means you’re always playing catch-up on your interest charges.
-Switching to a credit card offering no interest charges or a low interest rate on balance transfers could give you the breathing room you need to pay down what you owe during the card’s introductory period, before the interest returns to the card’s revert rate.
+If you already owe a large balance on a credit card, and are being charged interest at a high rate, you may be struggling to catch up on your credit card payments.
+Switching to a credit card that charges no or low interest on balance transfers could give you the breathing room you need to pay down your debt during the card’s introductory period.
+Just remember that once the introductory period ends, you’ll need to pay interest on any remaining outstanding balance at the card’s revert rate.

 What should I keep in mind about credit card introductory offers?

 To a new cardholder, credit card introductory offers can sound like a bonanza.
 While there’s plenty to make you smile, you also need to be smart about the way you approach these deals.

 - Keep track of your introductory offer period: If your rates are going to rise, or a credit card bonus offer is going to expire, you’ll want to be prepared.

 - Always check your credit card’s revert rate: When the introductory period is over, it’s important to know what you’ll be charged in interest if you have any outstanding debt.

 - Always read the fine print: You don’t want to get caught out if a credit card offer sounds too good to be true.